kyprizel/testcookie-nginx-module/README.markdown

 **context:** *http, server, location*

-Process only GET requests, POST requests will be bypassed.
 Enable testcookie check for internal redirects (disabled by default for optimization purposes!), useful for this type of configs:

     rewrite ^/(.*)$ /index.php?$1 last;